genneko/dotfiles/bin/common/gitutils/README.md

 ```

 ### privacychk
 Create a file ~/.privacychkrc with a one-line extended regular expression (ERE).
-The tool simply uses the regex line to do 'grep -ERi' for the current directory.
+The tool simply uses the regex line to do 'grep -ERi' on the current directory and 'git log --pretty=full' output.
 ```
 $ vim ~/.privacychkrc
 badword|privatename1|privatename2|xx\.xx\.xy\.xz